1Computer1/megumin-selfbot/README.md

 ## Commands

 See the [usage guide](USAGE.md).
-Contains info on all 34 commands, and more!
+Contains info on all of the commands, and more!